JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `password`
 {#signPlugin-password}

-Password required to decrypt the private key.
+Specifies the password required to decrypt the private key.
-Refers to `key-pass` CLI option.
+Corresponds to the `key-pass` CLI option.

 {style="narrow"}
 Type